Stocksbridge: Transport

 The main road from Sheffield to Manchester passed through the town until the A616 Stocksbridge bypass opened in 1988.
 The new road links the M1 motorway at Junction 35A (and J36) to the A628 (which is one of the main trans-Pennine routes from Sheffield to Manchester) bypassing the towns of Stocksbridge and Deepcar, diverting the steelworks traffic away from passing through the town.

 Stocksbridge has bus services that connect the town to Sheffield City Centre, Middlewood tram stop and Barnsley Interchange.
 The 57/57A (operated by Stagecoach Yorkshire) runs every 30 minutes.
 The 57 serves Unsliven Bridge (the western part of the town) to Sheffield City Centre, and the 57A serves Stocksbridge Leisure Centre and Worrall to Sheffield City Centre.
 Service 201 (operated by South Pennine Community Transport) runs hourly connecting Stocksbridge to Chapeltown.
 Service 23/23A (South Pennine Community Transport) connects Stocksbridge to Millhouse Green hourly, and Barnsley twice a day.
 Smaller services, such as the 34 and the 26 (also operated by South Pennine Community Transport), serve Northern College to Barnsley Interchange and Penistone, respectively.

 A railway line runs from Stocksbridge to Sheffield via Deepcar, but is currently used only for steel freight trains.
 Proposals are regularly made to re-open it as a passenger line.

 Culture

 The British Steel Stocksbridge Band [sic] is credited with performing "Slaidburn" in the trailer of the 1997 film The Full Monty.
 Stocksbridge Engineering Steels Brass Band has since been renamed to Unite the Union Band.
 Deepcar Brass Band remains locally.

-Nearby Bolsterstone is home to a well-known male voice choir led by male vocalist Alan Rodgers, particularly noted for its performances of Sheffield local carols.
+Nearby Bolsterstone is home to a well-known male voice choir, particularly noted for its performances of Sheffield local carols.

 Stocksbridge has a strong amateur theatre group called Steel Valley Beacon which produces Shakespeare and other plays every year.

 Mathcore band Rolo Tomassi were formed and are still based in Stocksbridge.
 Some of the Arctic Monkeys, and the vocalist of Bring Me the Horizon, are from Stocksbridge and attended Stocksbridge School.